UniversalDependencies/UD_Swedish-LinES/README.txt

   From version 2.5 to version 2.6 only minor error corrections, in particular regarding the features PronType, Gender and Number.

   For version 2.9 the negative adverb 'inte' has consistently been given the UPOS PART.
+Also a few error corrections.

 --- Machine readable metadata ---